 Where the design community meets.

 Sydney, Australia Interaction Designer, Dabbler in Front-end Code and Stickler for Good Microcopy.
-Joined over 7 years ago via an invitation from Carlos M.
+Joined almost 8 years ago via an invitation from Carlos M.

 Wow that looks amazing!
 I'm pretty interested in kicking the tyres on it though I had a few questions: